VadneyK/resume/README.md

 # resume

+how to render html resume and get pdf:
+1) install vscode (or any knock off code editor)
+2) install `Live Server` extention
+3) right click .html file and click `open with live server`
+4) print that rendered page as a pdf into your pc

+technical reasoning:
-vanilla CSS is better than Tailwind bc:
+used vanilla CSS over Tailwind bc:

-@page rules and print-specific media queries work better w/ custom CSS
+- @page rules and print-specific media queries work better w/ custom CSS

-more exact control
+- more exact control

-easier to share
+- easier to share

-consistent rendering.
+- consistent rendering.

 ## link-heavy-resume